Croatia Inn to Inn Kayaking

 Head off from our harbour side inn to explore some of the surrounding islands.

 Kick up your heels in the morning, or paddle to a nearby quaint harbour for coffee with locals.
-In the afternoon, paddle back to the mainland for our ride to Novigrad, near Zadar.
+In the afternoon, paddle back to the mainland for a ride to a quiet hotel in an amazing historic setting.
+Before dinner have a tour of the buildings and museum with a local guide.

 Go up the creek with a paddle!
-Head across Novigrad Bay and into the spectacular Zrmanja River Canyon.
+After a short transfer, paddle across Novigrad Bay and into the spectacular Zrmanja River Canyon.

 A fabulous finale: hike up through the dramatic landscapes of Paklenica National Park for a very special lunch.
 Head to Zadar for a walking tour of the old town and its Roman ruins.
 Listen to the sea organ at sundown, then enjoy a celebratory farewell dinner!